Lincoln, Illinois: History

 Lincoln College (chartered Lincoln University), a private four-year liberal arts college, was founded in early 1865 and granted 2 year degrees until 1929.
 News of the establishment and name of the school was communicated to President Lincoln shortly before his death, making Lincoln the only college to be named after Lincoln while he was living.
-The College had an excellent collection of Abraham Lincoln–related documents and artifacts, housed in a museum which is open to the general public.
+Despite the city of Lincoln's 90%+ white population, Lincoln college was an HBCU.
+After a cyber attack in 2021, Lincoln College closed permanently in May 2022.
+The college had an excellent collection of Abraham Lincoln–related documents and artifacts, housed in a museum which was open to the general public before their closure.

-The City of Lincoln was located directly on U.S. Route 66 from 1926 through 1978.
+The City of Lincoln was located directly on U.S. Route 66 (US 66) from 1926 through 1978.
 This is its secondary tourist theme after the connection with Abraham Lincoln.
+The Lincoln City Hall was built in 1895.
+A phone booth was installed on the roof of the building in the 1960s for weather spotting.

 American author Langston Hughes spent one year of his youth in Lincoln.
 Later on, he was to write to his eighth-grade teacher in Lincoln, telling her his writing career began there in the eighth grade, when he was elected class poet.

 American theologians Reinhold Niebuhr and Helmut Richard Niebuhr lived in Lincoln from 1902 through their college years.
 Reinhold Niebuhr first served as pastor of a church when he served as interim minister of Lincoln's St. John's German Evangelical Synod church following his father's death.
 Reinhold Niebuhr is best known as the author of the Serenity Prayer.

 The City of Lincoln features the stone, three-story, domed Logan County Courthouse (1905).
 This courthouse building replaced the earlier Logan County Courthouse (built 1858) where Lincoln once practiced law; the earlier building had fallen into serious decay and could not be saved.
 In addition, the Postville Courthouse State Historic Site contains a 1953 replica of the original 1840 Logan County courthouse; Postville, the original county seat, lost its status in 1848 and was itself annexed into Lincoln in the 1860s.

 Lincoln was also the site of the Lincoln Developmental Center (LDC); a state institution for the developmentally disabled.
-Founded in 1877, the institution was one of Logan County's largest employers until closed in 2002 by former Governor George Ryan due to concerns about patient maltreatment.
+Founded in 1877, the institution was one of Logan County's largest employers until closed in 2002 by then-Governor George Ryan due to concerns about patient maltreatment.
 Despite efforts by some Illinois state legislators to reopen LDC, the facility remains shuttered.